View our Covid-19 Response Learn More- Click to Dismiss

 Determining the Least Restrictive Environment for Preschool Children

-The second question the IEP team must address is: Where will the special education services and supports be provided?
+Once the IEP has been developed, the IEP team must decide: Where will the special education services and supports be provided?

 *Preschool Program Standards: